xasyhack/xasyhack.github.io/README.md

   }
   ```
 - Algorithm confusion attacks
+  - Obtain the server's public key
+  - Convert the public key to a suitable format
+  - Create a malicious JWT with a modified payload and the alg header set to HS256.
+  - Sign the token with HS256, using the public key as the secret.
   ```
   An attacker might switch the algorithm from RS256 (which requires public-private key pairs) to HS256 (which uses a shared secret)
   {